SteezCram/Armaholic-Archive/README.md

-# PBO-Manager
+# Armaholic-Archive
-Archive repository of PBO-Manager.
-Here you can find the installer to install it.
+Archive repository of Armaholic.
+Here you can find all the stuff previously on Armaholic.

-For a modern and cross-platform alternative you can check this project: https://github.com/SteezCram/PboViewer